-Kaiser Permanente makes a significant effort to reduce the amount of waste we generate by implementing vigorous waste reduction programs throughout our organization.
-Our waste reduction policy requires facility managers to track and report annual volumes of waste generated so that we can effectively measure and manage our progress.
+Kaiser Permanente makes a significant effort to reduce the amount of waste it generates by implementing vigorous waste reduction programs throughout the organization.
+Our waste reduction policy requires facility managers to track and report annual volumes of waste generated so progress can be effectively measured and managed.

-Most of the waste generated in health care operations is similar to that generated by non-medical organizations such as paper, cardboard, bottles and cans, computers and other electronic equipment.
+Most of the waste generated in health care operations is similar to that generated by non-medical organizations.
+This includes paper, cardboard, bottles and cans, computers and other electronic equipment.
 But health care also has unique waste streams such as biohazardous waste, radiological waste, and hazardous waste such as solvents.
 Waste must be properly managed and treated in order to prevent public health problems.

-By reprocessing, selling, or recycling our used medical equipment and devices, we divert more than 300,000 pounds of waste from landfills each year.
-Our electronic medical record system, now in use across all of our medical facilities, has dramatically decreased the use of preprinted paper forms.
-And we involve our staff and physicians in campaigns to reduce the use of plastic bags, single-use water bottles, and office paper.
+Actions that reduce our solid waste include reprocessing, selling, or recycling our used medical equipment and devices, and recycling paper, glass and aluminum.
+Also, our electronic medical record system, in use across all of our medical facilities, has dramatically decreased the use of paper forms.

 What you can do

 - One of the greatest ways you can reduce waste is not to produce it in the first place.
-Where possible, consider reuse of items, buying second-hand, limiting purchase of goods that are less necessary.
+Where possible, consider reuse of items, buying second-hand, and not purchasing goods that are less necessary.
 It will be good for the environment and generally good for your pocketbook as well!

-- Consider conducting a waste audit at your business facility to examine what comes in to your facility and what (and how it) leaves.
+- Consider conducting a waste audit at your business facility to examine what comes in and what (and how it) leaves.
 Use the results of the audit to identify wasteful practices and develop a waste management strategy that incorporates waste reduction, reuse, and recycling measures.

 - Collect and store used motor oil or antifreeze in a sturdy plastic container and take it to a recycling center.
 Take used or damaged car batteries to auto stores that stock or repair lead-acid batteries for safe disposal.